Chromebook child account setup

 |---|---|

-Despite this limitation, Chromebooks remain the most secure platform for WhitelistVideo:
+Chromebooks are the most secure platform for WhitelistVideo:

-- No alternative browsers — Unlike Windows/Mac, your child cannot install Firefox, Edge, or other browsers
+- No alternative browsers — Your child can't install Firefox, Edge, or other browsers

-- No desktop software — Cannot install programs that bypass web filtering
+- No desktop software — Can't install programs that bypass web filtering

-- Dashboard visibility — WhitelistVideo shows when the extension last synced, so you'll know if it's removed
+- Dashboard visibility — WhitelistVideo shows when the extension last synced

 How to Monitor for Extension Removal